 Impact Of Trump’s Tariffs & Suspension Of AGOA On African Countries

-Global Trade Sweeping U.S. import tariffs, the prospective lapse of AGOA in September 2025, and significant USAID reductions together represent a systemic shock to African exporters.
+MarineCraft Journal | Global Trade Sweeping U.S. import tariffs, the prospective lapse of AGOA in September 2025, and significant USAID reductions together represent a systemic shock to African exporters.
 The immediate challenge is negotiation and damage limitation.
-The longer-term project is diversification — of markets, products, and partners — alongside deeper intra-African integration under AfCFTA. $39B US Imports […]
+The longer-term project is diversification, of markets, products, and partners, alongside deeper intra-African integration under AfCFTA.
+By MarineCraft […]

 Advanced Technologies That Ship Operators Can Use for Enhanced Security

-Maritime Technology Traditional security measures — vigilant crews, controlled access, regular patrols — remain the foundation of ship safety, but they are no longer sufficient against today’s sophisticated threats.
-AI, blockchain, smart port systems, satellite weather intelligence, and autonomous vessel technology are reshaping what maritime security can achieve and what operators are expected to deploy. […]
+MarineCraft Journal | Maritime Technology Traditional security measures, including vigilant crews, controlled access, and regular patrols, remain the foundation of ship safety, but they’re no longer sufficient against today’s sophisticated threats.
+AI, blockchain, smart port systems, satellite weather intelligence, and autonomous vessel technology are reshaping what maritime security can achieve and what operators are expected […]

 PFOS Ban in Firefighting Media

-Maritime Safety From January 1, 2026, firefighting media containing more than 10 mg/kg of PFOS will be prohibited on ships worldwide under SOLAS amendments adopted by IMO’s Maritime Safety Committee.
-The ban affects both new and existing vessels — and for operators trading to Europe, it intersects directly with IHM obligations under the EU Ship […]
+MarineCraft Journal | Regulation & Compliance From January 1, 2026, firefighting media containing more than 10 mg/kg of PFOS will be prohibited on ships worldwide under SOLAS amendments adopted by IMO’s Maritime Safety Committee.
+The ban affects both new and existing vessels, and for operators trading to Europe, it intersects directly with IHM obligations under […]